Second-to-Top Term of \hat{HFK} of Closed 3-Braids: Abstract

 \section{Abstract}

-In this paper, we use the skein exact sequence and other techniques to compute the second-to-top term of $\hat{HFK}$ of closed 3-braids.
-We do it case-by-case according to Xu's classification. $ $ \textbf{Key words}: Closed 3-Braids, Knot Floer Homology, Skein Relationship, Quasi-Alternating Link.
+In this paper, we use the skein exact sequence and other techniques to compute the second-to-top term of $\widehat{HFK}$ of closed 3-braids.
+We do it case-by-case according to Xu's classification.
+We also verify the rank inequality conjectured by Sivek. $ $ \textbf{Key words}: Closed 3-Braids, Knot Floer Homology, Skein Relationship, Quasi-Alternating Link.